 Another thing to think about is your geographical preferences.
 Are you interested in moving to attend law school?
-If yes, you may broaden your search and apply to schools that aren’t in your immediate zone.
-If you’re planning on staying within your home area You may have to narrow your focus to only submit applications to schools within the area you live in.
+If yes, you may broaden your search and apply to schools that aren’t in your immediate zone and also know about how many law schools should I apply to.

-Another aspect that could influence your choice is your financial situation.
 The more schools you apply to certainly cost you more money in application costs.
 If you’re in a tight spot financially it is possible to limit your application to a few schools.

 Goals & Preferences